Home

 How to create a grateful day?

-The only one thing that you need is to live in the present so that you can realize what's going on at each moment: situations that are favourable to you, things you receive or enjoy, all types of circumstances that give you a chance to be thankful.
+The only one thing that you need is to live in the present so that you can realize what's going on at each moment: situations that are favorable to you, things you receive or enjoy, all types of circumstances that give you a chance to be thankful.

 The best tool to live in the present and gain focus is your breath.
 By focusing on your breath (inhale, exhale, inhale, exhale) your awareness of the moment you're living increases.